Raais/faceauth/README.md

 A monitoring process launches the program when the system goes into a locked state.
 If your camera/webcam has an LED, it will turn active indicating that the program is searching for faces.
 If the program cannot find a face within 5 seconds, it will go idle and await user interaction (through the mouse).
 When a mouse movement event is triggered, the camera will become active again.

+If the authentication is successful, it will execute the unlock command.
+If the face didn't match, it will capture an image of the face and save it in fail/.

 The [monitoring pipeline](https://github.com/Raais/faceauth/blob/ed5bd3ef99f378e48a980580bf428f0bfa0dfc6c/faceauth.sh#L63) and the [session unlock command](https://github.com/Raais/faceauth/blob/9e9729709ce78a7a8b7a890a7de20d5604b0829f/login.py#L9) is configured for Manjaro KDE; and should work for Gnome and other DEs with minimal tinkering (if you know what you're doing!).

 #### PAM